 Proposal: Pursuant to the requirements of the above, notice is hereby given by Carlow County Council of the proposed development of 2 No. 2 bedroom semi-detached houses which shall include all necessary site works, demolition of existing shed, provision of carparking spaces, landscaping and connection to services at Main Street, Borris, Co.
 Carlow.
 An Appropriate Assessment Screening Report for the proposed development has been completed and is available for inspection.

-Plans and particulars of the proposed development will be available for inspection or purchase for a fee not exceeding the reasonable cost of making a copy for the period of 4 weeks from 7th March 2023 at Carlow County Council, County Buildings, Athy Road, Carlow, R93 E7R7 from Monday – Friday 9.15a.m. to 4.30p.m and at Borris Library, R95 HF25 on Monday and Wednesday 9.30a.m. to 4:30p.m. and Saturday 9.30a.m. to 1 p.m..
+Plans and particulars of the proposed development will be available for inspection or purchase for a fee not exceeding the reasonable cost of making a copy for the period of 4 weeks from 7th March 2023 at Carlow County Council, County Buildings, Athy Road, Carlow, R93 E7R7 from Monday – Friday 9.15a.m. to 4.30p.m and at Borris Library, R95 HF25 on Monday and Wednesday 9.30a.m. to 4:30p.m. and Saturday 9.30a.m. to 1 p.m.

 Plans and particulars for the proposed development including all reports will also be available for inspection online at https://consult.carlow.ie.
 A submission or observation in relation to the proposed development, dealing with the proper planning and sustainable development of the area in which the development would be situated, may be made before 4.30pm on 26th April 2023;